 If a high amount of stress is felt over a number of days or weeks this can cause adrenal exhaustion and chronic corticosteroid production.
 This can then trigger an increased susceptibility to stress and death, as well as loss of body condition and metabolic upset.

 As capture myopathy is more due to acute or chronic degradation it does not necessarily have to occur while an animal is being chased.
 Death usually occurs within 24 hours, as well as during physical and chemical restraint.
 While a deer may appear to recover, it may have suffered heart damage, and when the next stressful event has occurred it will die.

-This may include minimising the time of restraint, using long-lasting tranquillizers and anti-psychotic handling drugs, ensuring a deer has a good diet including adequate amounts of selenium and Vitamin E, as a lack of can contribute to capture myopathy, and avoiding handling or immobilization in high temperatures during the day.
+This may include minimizing the time of restraint, using long-lasting tranquilizers and anti-psychotic handling drugs, ensuring a deer has a good diet including adequate amounts of selenium and Vitamin E, as a lack of this can contribute to capture myopathy, and avoiding handling or immobilization in high temperatures during the day.